20 of the best modern novels of the 21st century

 Fun Home by Alison Bechdel (2006)

-Bechdel’s graphic novel, Fun Home, has also become a modern classic; innovatively using the graphic novel format to tell a deeply personal story that explores themes of family, identity, and the nature of memory.
+Bechdel’s graphic novel, Fun Home, is one of the best books of the 21st century, innovatively using the graphic novel format to tell a deeply personal story that explores themes of family, identity, and the nature of memory.

 11/22/63 by Stephen King (2011)

-If you ask book lovers for their best can’t-put-down recommendations, you’ll probably get bored of hearing 11/22/63.
-But it really is good.
+If you ask book lovers for their can’t-put-down book recommendations, you’ll probably get bored of hearing 11/22/63.
+But it really is fantastically gripping.

 When the world lost President Kennedy on November 22, 1963, a country changed.
 But here, Stephen King asks – in his characteristic gripping way – what if someone could change it back?